 HISTORY OF THE CONTEST

 The event began in 1983 and quickly became hugely popular.
 The first fifteen competitions were held at Aquatic Park in San Francisco.
 Over the years, the Sandcastle Contest became so large that it was moved to the more expansive Ocean Beach, where thousands of spectators each year enjoy this unique opportunity to experience the arts and connect with their community.
 The Sandcastle Contest is now the largest sandcastle event in Northern California.
-Teams and sponsors involved in Leap's 2014 Sandcastle Contest raised over $255,000!
-These funds will make it possible for Leap to serve approximately 7,000 students in over 30 schools across the Bay Area with hands-on learning experiences in the arts.
-Please join us in October 2015 for Leap's 32nd Annual Sandcastle Contest!
+Teams and sponsors involved in Leap's 2014 Sandcastle Contest raised over $262,000 (an all-time record)!
+These funds will make it possible for Leap to serve over 7,000 students in 25 schools across the Bay Area with hands-on learning experiences in the arts.
+Please join us on October 10, 2015 for Leap's 32nd Annual Sandcastle Contest!
 As always, the event will prove to be another exciting competition showcasing the Bay Area's most enthusiastic young minds!

 ABOUT THE CONTEST